ArthurPog/order-summary-component/README.md

 - Keeping the whole content vertically centered and then sticking the top of the main div to the top of the screen and enabling scrolling when the viewing height becomes too short to fit the screen without cutting away at the containers

 I solved this by having conditional CSS that basically completely changes the rule set when the height of the screen changes beyond a set limit.
 This is definitely not an elegant solution.
-I'll be keeping my eyes open for a better solution.
+I'll be keeping my eyes open for something better.